jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

 Containers Tutorial
 ===================

 Docker is a platform for developing, shipping, and running applications inside containers.
 Containers are lightweight, portable, and ensure that applications run consistently across different environments.
-TACC already has an excellent resources for [building containers at TACC](https://containers-at-tacc.readthedocs.io/en/latest/).
+TACC already has an excellent resources for `building containers at TACC<https://containers-at-tacc.readthedocs.io/en/latest/>`_.
 Our goal with this introduction is to do a quick review of this tutorial with emphasis on AI/ML applications.
 If you are new to containers, we highly suggest you review the containers tutorial first.
-In this tutorial, we will review key concepts about containers at TACC as well as review how to utilize based gpu enabled containers at TACC.
+In this tutorial, we will review key concepts about containers at TACC as well as review how to utilize base gpu enabled containers at TACC.

 What is a Docker Image?
 -----------------------